 Remember, this is one particular approach to half-guard bottom, but it is my belief that this is the easiest stuff to begin with.

 Take the Back!

-Start by off balancing your opponent forward with a little nudge to his or her hind quarters.
-This will either bring them forward, or it will bring you backward.
+Start by off-balancing your opponent forward with a little nudge to their hindquarters.
+This will either bring them forward or bring you backward.
 Either way, your result is the same, and you're going to be ready to climb "out the back door" and onto your opponent's back.

 Here's an Awesome Warmup Drill

 This fundamental two-person drill gets both partners lots and lots of basic half-guard back-take repetitions, while allowing you to warm up with some jiu-jitsu (as opposed to, say, running around in a circle or doing pushups).

 This is one of my all-time favorite drills to have students warm up with.
 It's one of those movements that you're going to use from white to black belt, and it should become second nature to you on both sides, if at all possible.

 The idea here is to condition both partners a bit.
 The person who is about to have their back taken (the cardinal sin in jiu-jitsu) instead turns in toward his or her opponent, and, as a result, the technique turns into a sweep instead of a submission.
 This drill is gold.

 From a personal standpoint, half-guard bottom was my bread and butter from white to blue belt.
 I had tremendous competition success at all levels during my early days with these techniques.
 While the game has changed a great deal in the last 12 years or so, the techniques and the fundamental concepts underlying them have not.
 If you can become proficient in the basics (crossface block, underhook, getting on your side), you too can have early success with these techniques.